pinheiroGroup/Kinbiont.jl/README.md

 - `integrator=KenCarp4(autodiff=true)`: The integrator for solving the ODE.
 - `type_of_loss="L2"`: Type of loss used for optimization (options: "L2" for squared loss).
 - `type_of_detection="lsdd"`: Type of change point detection algorithm.
 Options are "lsdd" for piecewise linear fitting on the specific growth rate.
-- `type_of_curve="deriv"`: Type of curve used for change point detection.
-Options are "deriv" for the numerical derivative or "specific_gr" for specific growth rate.
+- `type_of_curve="original"`: Type of curve used for the change point detection.
+Options are "deriv" for the  derivative/specific gr or "original" for growth curve.
-- `pt_avg=pt_avg`: Number of points to generate the initial condition.
+- `pt_avg=pt_avg`: Number of points to generate the initial condition or do the rolling avg smoothing.
 - `smoothing=true`: Determines whether smoothing is applied to the data.
 - `do_plot=false`: Whether to generate plots or not.
 - `path_to_plot="NA"`: Path to save the generated plots.
 - `path_to_results="NA"`: Path to save the fitting results.
-- `win_size=2`: Number of points for generating the initial condition.
+- `win_size=2`: Number of points for the  window of the change point detection algorithm.
-- `pt_smooth_derivative=7`: Number of points for smoothing the derivative.
+- `pt_smooth_derivative=0`: Number of points for evaluation of specific growth rate.
+If <2 it uses interpolation algorithm otherwise a sliding window approach.
 - `penality_parameter=2.0`: Parameter for penalizing the change in the number of parameters.
 - `multiple_scattering_correction=false`: If `true`, uses a given calibration curve to correct the data.
 - `calibration_OD_curve="NA"`: The path to the calibration curve used for data correction.